Supplier Code of Conduct

 Definitions

-"Associated Parties" include officers, directors, employees, shareholders, representatives or agents.
+"Associated Parties" includes officers, directors, employees, shareholders, representatives or agents.

-"Bribery and Corruption Laws" means the UK Bribery Act 2010 and the US Foreign Corrupt Practices Act 1977 or any other similar local or national anti-bribery and corruption law, regulation, rule or regulation.
+“Bribery and Corruption Laws” means the UK Bribery Act 2010 and the US Foreign Corrupt Practices Act 1977 or any other similar local or national laws, regulations, rules or regulatory guidance relating to anti-bribery and corruption.

-"Bribery and Corruption Offence" means a criminal charge in any formal court or tribunal of any jurisdiction for any offence involving a violation of the laws of bribery and corruption.
+“Bribery and Corruption Offence” means a criminal conviction in any official court or tribunal of any jurisdiction for any offence relating to a breach of Bribery and Corruption Laws.

-"Documentary or other substantial evidence" means (i) a criminal conviction in any official court or tribunal of any jurisdiction for any offense involving the manufacture, sale, distribution and/or possession of counterfeit products or contraband cigarettes/tobacco or any other related illegal activity; or (ii) a judgment of any official court or tribunal of any jurisdiction in any civil case involving participation in the manufacture, sale, distribution and/or possession of counterfeit products or contraband.
+"Documentary or Other Substantive Evidence" means (i) a criminal conviction in any official court or tribunal of any jurisdiction for any offence relating to the manufacture, sale, distribution and/or storage of counterfeit product or contraband cigarettes/tobacco or any other related illegal activity; or (ii) a finding by any official court or tribunal of any jurisdiction in any civil case of involvement in the manufacture, sale, distribution and/or storage of counterfeit product or contraband cigarettes/tobacco, or any other related illegal activity.

-"Illegal trade" means the illegal sale, distribution and/or possession of contraband tobacco leaf or products, including the shipment of such tobacco leaf and/or products without declaring or paying excise and/or other taxes and/or related money laundering.
+"Illicit trade" means the unlawful sale, distribution and/or storage of contraband tobacco leaf or products, including the shipment of such tobacco leaf and/or products without declaration or the payment of excise duties and/or other taxes and/or related money laundering.

-"Money Laundering or Terrorist Financing Act" means the Proceeds of Crime Act 2002 or the UK Terrorism Act 2000 or any other similar local or national law, regulation, rule or regulation relating to money laundering or countering the financing of terrorism.
+"Money Laundering or Terrorist Financing Law" the UK Proceeds of Crime Act 2002 or the UK Terrorist Act 2000 or any other similar local or national laws, regulations, rules or regulatory guidance relating to anti-money laundering or counter terrorist financing.